-The vice provost for undergraduate education handles proposed certificate program changes.
+The Senior Vice Provost handles proposed certificate program changes.
 The vice provost or provost may consult the president, and the president may consult the chancellor, the regents, or the THECB.

 For a change to be included in the undergraduate catalog, the vice provost must forward the proposal no later than the deadline given on the OGF Catalog Changes page.
 The deadline is normally in April of even-numbered years.

 - If the vice provost has no objection to the proposal, he or she forwards the FC legislation to the EVCAA with a letter recommending approval.
 If the proposal is to add a certificate program, the vice provost also forwards the New Certificate Request Form.

 - If the vice provost objects to the proposal, he or she reports the objections to the Faculty Council or the Faculty Council Executive Committee (FCEC).
 This body may3